-In addition, Respondent has not used the Domain Name in connection with a bona fide offering of goods or services or a legitimate noncommercial or fair use.
-Rather, the Domain Name resolves to a website that features and offers tools, tool boxes and other related products, which are identical or very similar to those offered by Complainant under the HAZET marks without accurately and prominently disclosing the lack of relationship between Respondent and Complainant, which could mislead Internet users into thinking that the respective website has been authorized or operated by or affiliated with Complainant, and offered HAZET-branded products for sale.
-Further, the website also promotes third party product, i.e., a system related to enterprise website management.
+In particular, at the time of the filing of the Complaint, the website the Domain Name had a similar look and feel to that of Complainant's website imitated Complainant's website displaying Complainant's mark, contained a copyright notice "© Copyright Yggdrasil Gaming.
+All Rights Reserved Yggdrasil Gaming" and referred to YGGDRASIL-branded goods and services that Complainant sold without disclosing the relationship (or the lack of relationship) between Complainant and Respondent, thus potentially misleading Internet users into thinking that the website has been authorized or operated by or affiliated with Complainant.
+The website at the Domain Name also provided links to an active third-party online casino site, and offered the registration of user contact and credit card information and competing services.
+At the time of the Decision, the Domain Name reverts to an error or inactive page.
 Such use does not constitute a bona fide offering of goods or services or a legitimate noncommercial or fair use and cannot under the circumstances confer on Respondent any rights or legitimate interests in the Domain Name.
 See, e.g., Intesa Sanpaolo S.p.A. v.
 Charles Duke / Oneandone Private Registration, WIPO Case No. D2013-0875.

-Moreover, the nature of the Domain Name is inherently misleading, and carries a risk of implied affiliation (see WIPO Overview 3.0, section 2.5.1).
+Moreover, the nature of the Domain Name, including Complainant's trademark and the term "-gaming" which refers to YGGDRASIL products and services purportedly offered for sale and reinforced its association with Complainant's business and products, is misleading and carries a risk of implied affiliation.
+See WIPO Overview 3.0, section 2.5.1.

 Accordingly, Complainant has provided evidence supporting its prima facie claim that Respondent lacks any rights or legitimate interests in the Domain Name.
-Respondent has failed to produce countervailing evidence of any rights or legitimate interests in the Domain Name.
-Thus, the Panel concludes that Respondent does not have any rights or legitimate interests in the Domain Name and Complainant has met its burden under paragraph 4(a)(ii) of the Policy.
+Respondent has failed to produce countervailing evidence of any rights or legitimate interests in the Domain Name, reinforcing the notion that Respondent was not using the Domain Name in connection with a bona fide offering.

+Thus, the Panel concludes that Respondent does not have any rights or legitimate interests in the Domain Name, and Complainant has met its burden under paragraph 4(a)(ii) of the Policy.